7.10.18. SQL-17 — Subqueries

 // ...
 WHERE NOT EXISTS (SELECT ...
 FROM "Orders" WHERE "Total" > ?)

-Chunk 5 ships uncorrelated subqueries — the inner WHERE references only the subquery’s own row (_), not outer columns.
-Correlated subqueries (referring to outer columns from inside the subquery’s WHERE) land in a follow-up.
+Only uncorrelated subqueries are supported — the inner WHERE references only the subquery’s own row (_), not outer columns.
+Correlated subqueries (referring to outer columns from inside the subquery’s WHERE) are not yet supported.